eclipse-sw360/sw360/README_DOCKER.md

     Set this to `false` in production - clients should authenticate via OAuth2/JWT or API token.
 Set to `true` only for local development or integration testing where Basic auth is needed for convenience.
+* `JWT_SECRETKEY`: Password used by the Authorization Server to open `/etc/sw360/jwt-keystore.jks` (default: `sw360SecretKey`).
+    **Change this in production** and keep it identical on every SW360 node sharing the same JWT signing keystore.

+**JWT Signing Key**
+* The Authorization Server signs tokens with a JKS keystore stored at `/etc/sw360/jwt-keystore.jks` (persisted by the `etc` named volume).
+* Startup seed order for `jwt-keystore.jks`:
+  1. Docker secret `JWT_KEYSTORE` (mounted at `/run/secrets/JWT_KEYSTORE`)
+  2. Existing `/etc/sw360/jwt-keystore.jks`
+  3. Bundled fallback `/app/sw360/jwt-keystore.jks`
+* To provide your own key, generate one and mount it via the `JWT_KEYSTORE` compose secret or place it directly into `/etc/sw360/jwt-keystore.jks`.
+* Use `rest/authorization-server/tools/generateJwtStore.sh` to generate a
+  replacement keystore and keep `JWT_SECRETKEY` aligned with that keystore.

 ### Secrets